On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

-Armed with the above preparations, we can bound the time complexity of exactly computing $U$-statistics using Proposition~\ref{pro:complexity_v}.
 Given a partition $\pi$ and the decomposition signature $\calA$, the decomposition graph corresponding to induced \Einsum{} notation $\calA_\pi$ can be characterized by the quotient graph $G_\calA / \pi$ (see Definition \ref{def:quotient_graph}) of the decomposition graph $G_\calA$ induced by $\pi$.
+Armed with the above observation, we can bound the time complexity of exactly computing $U$-statistics by combining Corollary~\ref{pro:complexity_v}, Lemma~\ref{lem:decomp_u_to_v}, and Lemma~\ref{lem:sparsification_trick}, leading to the following result.

 \begin{corollary} Let $G_\calA$ be the decomposition graph of $\calA$.
 Under the same conditions of Corollary~\ref{pro:complexity_v}, there exists an algorithm such that the time complexity of computing the $U$-statistic $\ustatp{h}{\bm{X}}$ is $\less(|\calA| \sum_{l = 1}^{M} N_{l} n^{l + 1})$, where